How Do Cats Get Worms?

 What are roundworms, and how does my cat become infected?

-The parasite attaches to the lining of the intestinal tract and feeds on the blood of your cat.
+The parasite attaches to the lining of the intestinal tract and feeds on the blood of its host (your cat).
 These parasites will reproduce inside the intestinal tract and form eggs that are passed through your cat’s feces.
-The eggs hatch into roundworm larvae (young roundworms) and live in the soil.
+The eggs hatch into roundworm larvae, which mature into young roundworms and live in the soil or litter box.
 Reinfection can then occur by digestion of contaminated dirt or soil.

-Many pets may not show signs of a roundworm infection.
-Some cats, especially kittens, may experience diarrhea, vomiting, weight loss, a dull hair coat, and pot bellied appearance.
+Many pets will not show signs of a roundworm infection.
+Other cats, especially kittens, may experience diarrhea, vomiting, weight loss, a dull hair coat, and a pot-bellied appearance.

 How does my cat get diagnosed with roundworms?